Concordium/concordium-web3id/test-tools/proof-explorer/README.md

 Use `yarn watch` to automatically rebuild upon changes.
 Use `yarn lint` to check formatting and common issues.
 Use `yarn lint-and-fix` to automatically fix a number of issues (e.g., formatting).
-Use `yarn serve` to serve the pages locally.
-When doing this make sure to change `getVerifierURL` to point to the URL of the verifier.
+Use `yarn start` to serve the pages locally.